IBM-Blockchain-Identity/verify-creds-samples/README.md

 4. Browse to the [CouchDB UI](http://localhost:5984/_utils) to see what the apps are writing to the database.

+### Travis

+The CI is via travis at https://app.travis-ci.com/github/IBM-Blockchain-Identity/verify-creds-samples

 ### Troubleshooting

 If you don't see your apps running or they don't appear to be functioning properly, you can view the logs for the apps